Slumped and Kiln fired glass

 She has studied water colour for over 5 years under Helena Karnolz and attended workshops to develop her technique.

-She has exhibitied at Brush Farm, Meadowbank, Lane Cove and North Sydney.
+She has exhibitied at Brush Farm, Meadowbank, Lane Cove, North Sydney and in Eco-Annandale 2009

 Susanne has been a resident of Annandale for about 35 years and has seen much change in 'Johnstons Bush' over that time.
-Being an amateur but keen photographer, Susanne hopes that you enjoy sharing these snippets of Annandale - a discovery in progress.
+Being an amateur but keen photographer, Susanne hopes that you enjoyed sharing the snippets of Annandale - a discovery in progress in Eco-Annandle 2009